jamiegunn/docker-sample-3-tier/README.md

 This is a sample project to create and deploy a dockerized 3 tier application.
 It is NOT production ready and should not be considered to be production code.
 It is purely to demonstrate the build / deploy of dockerized applications.

+This application has only been tested on Windows 10/11.
+It may work on other OS's but no guarantee.

 It is composed of 3 parts:

-1. Angular 14 front-end
+1. Angular 14 front-end - See the docker-sample-angular folder
-2. Spring / Maven back-end
+2. Spring / Maven back-end - See the springboot-crud folder
 3. MySQL 8 database server

 ## Dependencies

+1. MS Windows
-1. Docker Desktop
+2. Docker Desktop
 2. Docker Compose
 3. MySQL Workbench
 4. Postman